 Col. Jeffery Peterson

-As a retired Marine Corps Colonel with 30 years of active duty service, Jeffery Peterson has real-world expertise in manpower, recruiting and training.
-During his time at CNA, Peterson has researched U.S. military personnel policy and culture, sexual assault response training, cybersecurity, military compensation and retirement, and 21st century Marine/Sailor readiness.
+Jeffery Peterson directs the Navy Manning, Education, and Training Program.
+As a retired Marine Corps Colonel with 30 years of active duty service, Peterson has real-world expertise in manpower, recruiting and training.
+During his time at CNA, he has researched U.S. military personnel policy and culture, sexual assault response training, cybersecurity, military compensation and retirement, and 21st century Marine/Sailor readiness.

 Previously, Peterson served in staff, commanding-officer, and chief-of-staff positions throughout the Marine Corps' manpower, recruiting, and recruit-training enterprises.
 In 2012, Peterson joined CNA as a Principal Research Scientist, and in April 2016, he was chosen to lead the Fleet and Operational Manpower Team.

 Peterson holds a Master of Strategic Studies from the United States Army War College, an M.S. in Management from the Naval Postgraduate School — where he received the Faculty Award for Academic Excellence — and a B.S. in Business and Economics from the University of Wisconsin–Platteville.

 RECENT NEWSFebruary 24, 2019